 They rarely interrupt except to ask for further detail or explanation.
 When you've finished speaking they'll ask clarifying questions or compliment what you have said with their own views or experiences.

-The result of this 'systemic loop', in which you are feeding messages backwards and forwards between one another, is that the rapport gets better and better as your interaction proceeds.
+The result of this 'loop', in which we are feeding messages backwards and forwards between one another, is that the rapport gets better and better as your interaction proceeds.
 It's an easy, effortless, uncontrived, comfortable, and quite natural process.

 Sorry..
 What's that you said?
 Didn't hear you!

-On the other hand, you will likely know what it's like when you're with someone who is quite uninterested in you or your views or experiences!
+... you probably know what it's like when you're with someone who is quite uninterested in you or your views or experiences!

 As you are speaking they look at you blankly, if at all.